Gabriella439/slides/modevar/modevar.md

     └── success
 ```

-# Things we might do differently
+# Things we could have done differently

 We're not entirely sure that our current approach is the best approach

-* One idea we're exploring is focusing on key bindings that others derive from
+* One alternative is focusing our efforts on a few key language bindings

   For example, we have Rust bindings to Dhall, from which we can derive
   other bindings via C or Webassembly.